Grokzen/redis-py-cluster/docs/Cluster_Setup.md

 A fully functional docker image can be found at [Docker-redis-cluster](https://github.com/Grokzen/docker-redis-cluster).

-Please see repo README file for detailed instructions how to setup.
+See repo README for detailed instructions how to setup.